bchainzhang/bchainzhang.github.io/index.md

 - BChain: a highly efficient BFT protocol fully implemented within Hyperledger blockchain framework and featured in the Hyperledger whitepaper;

 - Dyno: a fully-fledged production blockchain platform supporting dynamic membership and various privacy-preseving computation tools (MPC, FL, VSS, FHE).
-Dyno lays the foundation for open consortium blockchains, allowing consortium members to join and leave dynamically.
+Dyno lays the foundation for open consortium blockchains, allowing consortium members to join and leave dynamically;

+- Dashing/Star: a deployed popular blockchain platform used in many real applications.

 ## Some BFT/permissioned blockchain systems built